Btran1291/Pinecone-Ingestor/README.md

 http://localhost:8501
 ```

-You should see the Pinecone RAG Knowledge Base Ingestion Tool UI.
+You should see the Pinecone Ingestor UI.

 ---